How to use Petri dishes and galvanic cells with your 14–16 students to teach electricity in the chemistry classroom

 From a historical point of view, galvanic (or voltaic) cells were developed first through the work of Galvani, including his experiments with frogs’ legs, and then Volta, who developed the first useable batteries.
 Other scientists then used these ‘voltaic piles’ as a source of electrical currents.
 Early work by Davy led to the separation of potassium and sodium from their compounds.
 It took several more decades before Bunsen and Matthiessen extracted lithium from molten lithium chloride.
 With most of us carrying around lightweight lithium-ion batteries in our mobile devices, cells and batteries provide a great context through which to teach and learn some fundamental chemical concepts.

-Investigate batteries further with the 2022 global experiment
+Investigate batteries further with a global experiment

 Perfect for your younger students, Take charge: a global battery experiment gives them the opportunity to build and test their own coin batteries, as well as exploring how they can help build a more sustainable future.
 It’s so easy, get started today.